cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - Multidimensional
     - P4: "But it's basically a multi dimensional space of, of parameters to care about."
     - P4: "I think it makes sense to look what is kind of distributed across the MPI ranks.
 And typically, we have some application domains.
 So this might be a volume or space."
-    - P4: Refers to enemsble as relationships between instrumented parts of code
+    - P4: Refers to ensemble as relationships between instrumented parts of code
     - P9: "So it's like, like not too ensemble-y, I would say, with only like two dimensions."
     - P9: thinks in terms of IVs (independent variables) "So I think the ensemble part of this is that we're recording this thing for, well, looking at our benchmark for three different test cases and a bunch of different threads.
 So yeah, it's only like two dimensions.
 In this case, it's over three, if you consider that we're doing this over a period of time.
 So we're looking at data in the past and tell us developing now."
     - P10 implied by the number of factors listed